Friday, February 8, 2013

 Preheat oven to 350 degrees.

 Wipe the mushrooms clean with a damp paper towel.
-Using a spoon, remove the stems from them.
+Using a spoon, remove the stems and most of the gills from them.
+A spoon works well for removing the gills.

 Preheat a grill pan over medium high heat.
 Brush the mushroom caps with a little olive oil.
 Put them on the grill and cover them loosely.
 Cook 5 minutes on each side, watching them so they don't burn.
 Use a sturdy spatula for this, so the mushrooms remain whole.
 You can press them down slightly so that they maintain good contact with the pan, but don't break them if you help it.

 Place the mushrooms on a cookie sheet or baking pan and fill them with the sausage/onion/spinach mixture.
-Place 1/2 of roasted red pepper on top of each one and top that with a slice of provolone.
-Put this into the oven for 5 - 7 minutes.
-While the stuffing heats through and the cheese melts, grill the buns in the same pan you used to cook the mushrooms, over medium to high heat.
-Press them down with the back of the spatula so that they crisp up and get sturdy -- the mushrooms are heavy and juicy!
-Remove them to a plate and top with your stuffed mushroom.
+Place 1/2 of roasted red pepper on top of each one.
+Put them into the oven for 5 - 7 minutes.
+Add 1/2 slice of the cheese to each mushroom during the last minute of cooking.
+While the stuffing heats through,, grill the buns in the same pan you used to cook the mushrooms, over medium to high heat.
+You kind of want to toast them a bit.
+Press them down gently with the back of the spatula so that they crisp up and get sturdy -- the mushrooms are heavy and juicy!
+Top the toasted roll with your stuffed mushroom.
 Drizzle with a little balsamic vinegar.
 Serve with Crunchy Winter Salad, recipe below!
 Enjoy!!

 **Cooks Note: To make this meal totally vegetarian and even healthier, eliminate the turkey sausage from the stuffing and crumble in some tofu or the veggie sausage crumbles that you find in the freezer section of the grocery store.
 OR add more spinach or some sauted, finely chopped zucchini.
 I bet it would still be yummy.
 DON'T eliminate the balsamic vinegar, though, it really makes a difference!